South Africa's Zuma calls for end to ANC infighting

-JOHANNESBURG South Africa's ruling African National Congress must put a stop to public spats and unite to avoid handing the advantage to its opponents, President Jacob Zuma said on Friday.
+JOHANNESBURG (Reuters) - South Africa's ruling African National Congress must put a stop to public spats and unite to avoid handing the advantage to its opponents, President Jacob Zuma said on Friday.

 "We must unite and close ranks and find solutions to the challenges we face," Zuma told veterans of the ANC's military wing.
 "We cannot afford anymore self-inflicted pain."